Derek Bond: Life and career

 He enjoyed a varied film, stage and television career, which began in 1938 with experience with the Finchley Amateur Dramatic Society.
 His conventional good looks secured him a number of dramatic and light comedy roles.
 He made a lasting impression in the title role of the Ealing Studios production of Nicholas Nickleby (1947).

 As well as acting, he wrote a number of scripts; a stage play Akin to Death written in 1954, which he took on tour in 1955.
+On tour in Cardiff accidentally bumped into fellow POW from Stalag VII-A resulting in an impromptu reunion.
 His first drama for television was Unscheduled Stop, produced for ITV's Armchair Theatre in 1968 and directed by Toby Robertson.
+On the lyric stage he appeared in 1985 as Prince Leopold Maria in a production of Kálmán's The Gypsy Princess at Sadler's Wells Theatre.

-He was president of the Actors' Union Equity for a tempestuous period during the 1980s.
+He was president of the actors' union Equity for a tempestuous period during the 1980s.
 Because of his intention to perform in South Africa (the country's apartheid system was the cause of a UN-backed cultural boycott), a motion urging Bond to resign was proposed, but rejected, in July 1984.
 He resigned when a ban on members working in South Africa became union policy after his return to the UK.

 Derek Bond was married three times.
-He died on 15 October 2006, at St George's Hospital in Tooting, London, and is survived by his third wife Annie, a son, a daughter and a stepson.
+He died on 15 October 2006, at St George's Hospital in Tooting, London, and was survived by his third wife Annie, a son, a daughter and a stepson.